 Matter Court & Case Reference Number Legal issues, status, implications SAFPS vs NCR and NCT North Gauteng High Court Case No 660/2016A This is an appeal by SAFPS against the decision of the NCT that found SAFPS guilty of prohibited conduct and for breaching the NCA in so far as retention periods of adverse listings for credit bureaus are concerned.
 On 30 November 2017, the North Gauteng High Court upheld the appeal by SAFPS.
 The NCR appealed the High Court decision to the Supreme Court of Appeal.
 The matter was heard on 22 May 2019 and judgment was granted in favour of SAFPS.
 NCR vs Finbond National Consumer Tribunal NCT/26629/2015/140 (1)(P) The NCR referred Finbond to the NCT for charging consumers unreasonable cost of credit life insurance.
 The matter was heard on 25 July 2017 and the NCT dismissed the NCR's case.
 The NCR appealed the decision and the matter was heard on 19 June 2018.
-Judgment was handed down in favor of Finbond.
+Judgment is awaited.
 NCR vs Shoprite Investments National Consumer Tribunal NCT/32946/2015/140 (1) The NCR referred Shoprite to the NCT for allegations of reckless lending and mis-selling of credit life insurance.
 The matter was heard on the 20 June 2017 and the NCT ruled in favour of the NCR and found Shoprite guilty of reckless lending.
 A fine of R1 000 000 was imposed.
-Shoprite appealed the decision and the appeal was dismissed withcosts.
-Getbucks (Proprietary) Limited vs NCR and Another North Gauteng High Court Case No 20155/15 The NCR lodged an application to the NCT for an order that Getbucks had inter alia overcharged service fees in contravention of Regulation 44.
+Shoprite appealed the decision and the appeal was dismissed with costs.
+Getbucks (Proprietary) Limited vs NCR and Another North Gauteng High Court Case No 20155/15& The NCR lodged an application to the NCT for an order that Getbucks had inter alia overcharged service fees in contravention of Regulation 44.
 Getbucks then applied to the High Court to declare Regulation 44 ultra vires and void and for an order interdicting the NCR from prosecuting Getbucks at the NCT based on a contravention of Regulation 44.
 Judgment was handed down in the High Court on 11 October 2019, in terms of which the court found that Regulation 44 was ultra vires, granted an order prohibiting the NCR from continuing with the Regulation 44 portion of the prosecution in the NCT and ordered NCR and the Minister to pay legal costs.
-NCR launched an application for leave to appeal on 1 November 2019.
-The application for leave to appeal was heard on 23 January 2020 and the court granted the application.
+NCR launched an application for leave to appeal was heard on 23 January 2020 and judgement was reserved.